-We believe that the slaughter practices and the law must be improved and properly monitored/enforced to ensure that all farmed animals have a more humane end to their lives.
+We believe that the slaughter practices and the law must be improved, properly monitored and enforced to ensure that all farmed animals have a more humane end to their lives.
 We're working in a number of different ways to try to achieve this.

-Developing RSPCA welfare standards for farm animals
+Developing welfare standards for farm animals

 Slaughter without pre-stunning (religious slaughter)

 Read more about what we're doing on the issue of the religious slaughter.